 At 4 p.m., the group plans to shut down the northbound lanes of Lake Shore Drive on Chicago's North Side before marching west on West Belmont Avenue, then north on Clark Street to the ballpark.

 On Monday, organizers gathered in front of Mayor Rahm Emanuel's office, but they did not seek his approval.
 Emanuel did express support for an anti-violence march earlier this month that shut down parts of the Dan Ryan Expressway on the South Side.

 "He didn't need our approval to close schools, he didn't need our approval to close mental health centers, he didn't need our approval to cover up the murder of Laquan McDonald," said Rev. Gregory Livingston, a march organizer.

 In fact, Livingston is calling for the resignation of Emanuel and Chicago police Supt.
 Eddie Johnson because they have failed to reduce violence.

 "When a mayor endorses a protest, it's no longer a protest, it's a parade," said Rev. Ira Acree, of the Greater St. John Bible Church.

 RELATED: Dan Ryan Expressway shut down by anti-violence march

-Organizers of the new protest said they began planning this march after the fatal police-involved shooting of Harith Augustus, a local barber in the South Shore neighborhood.
+Thursday's protest plans were started after the fatal police-involved shooting of Harith Augustus, a local barber in the South Shore neighborhood.
 Organizers selected this route in order to raise awareness on the city's North Side.